Sigils

 Freehand Tattoos

-I have done all my stick-and-poke tattoos by hand.
-As of late, I have taken to doing certain projects completely freehand.
+I have done all my tattoos by hand.
+It helps because I could not afford to pay someone else to do it.
+I have taken to doing certain projects completely freehand since I don't have the money or time for stencils right now.
 This began with my ram tattoo that is still in progress, which uses swirling, drippy patterns.
 It is only a severed head now, but I plan to continue it, with pieces of sinew, nerves, and bone still connecting disjointed and decapitated body parts.
+Update: mostly done now, going to try out some different colored pigments

 This process is extremely meditative for me.
 It is a way to cause intentional, artful, and lasting pain and meaning on the body.
 I used to think that tattoos had to have meaning, but now I see my skin as canvas in need of improvisation.
 I have been constrained for far too long, and this is a way of reclaiming control over how I am seen.

-Self-inflicted pain used to be a big taboo for me and something that is seriously unheathy.
+Tattoos draw, focus, and channel energies, so it is best to improvize wisely to not taint intention.
+Symbology and placement contribute to ritual and spellwork, and the permanence creates a sense of stakes.
+Self-inflicted pain used to be a big taboo for me because of how I learned to deal with my emotions.
 Self-tattooing, particularly freehand self-tattooing, allows for a controlled and creative environment to experience pain by my own hands, now as an act of care and compassion and not internalized hatred.

 Influences